Steve Gregory, Founder and Chairman

 Darryl G. Cathcart, CD, EdD, Academic Outreach Coordinator

-Gisèle Fontaine (Colonel retired) MSC CD RN CHE, Womens’ Outreach Coordinator
+Colonel (Retired) Gisèle Fontaine MStJ MSC CD RN CHE

-Gisèle is a Registered Nurse (RN) with the College of Nurses of Ontario (CNO), a Certified Health Executive with the Canadian College of Health Leaders (CCHL), a member of The Order of St John, and a Fellow with the US-led Federal Health Care Executives Institute Alumni Association (FHCEIAA).
+She maintains her registration with the College of Nurses of Ontario (CNO), is a Certified Health Executive with the Canadian College of Health Leaders (CCHL), a member of The Order of St John, a Fellow with the US-led Federal Health Care Executives Institute Alumni Association (FHCEIAA), and is a member of the Royal Canadian Medical Services Association and the Royal Canadian Legion.